Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 the CNID database in a folder called .AppleDB inside the volume root of each share.

+## Directory Cache Tuning

+dircachesize = *number* **(G)**

+> Maximum possible entries in the directory cache.
+The cache stores directories and files.
+It is used to cache the full path to directories and CNIDs which considerably speeds up directory enumeration.
+>
+> Default size is 8192, maximum size is 131072.
+Given value is rounded up to nearest power of 2.
+Each entry takes about 100 bytes, which is not much, but remember that every afpd child process for every connected user has its own cache.

+dircache validation freq = *number* **(G)**

+> Directory cache validation frequency for external change detection.
+Controls how often cached entries are validated against the filesystem to detect changes made outside of netatalk (e.g., direct filesystem modifications by other processes).
+>
+> Value of 1 means validate cache every access (default for backward compatibility), higher values validate less frequently.
+For example, 5 means validate cache entries every 5th access.
+Higher values improve performance and significantly reduce storage IO and page cache stress but may delay detection of changes external from Netatalk.
+Range: 1-100.
+>
+> Internal netatalk operations (file/directory create, delete, rename) always invalidate cache entries immediately regardless of this setting.
+> If Netatalk is the only process accessing the volume you can safely set a value of 100 for maximum performance.

+dircache metadata window = *number* **(G)**

+> Time window in seconds for distinguishing metadata-only changes from content changes in directories.
+When a directory's ctime changes within this window from the current time, the change is considered potentially metadata-only (permissions, extended attributes) rather than content modification.
+>
+> Default: 300 seconds (5 minutes).
+Range: 60-3600 seconds.
+> Smaller values are more conservative but may cause unnecessary cache invalidation.
+Larger values improve performance but may retain stale entries longer.
+> If Netatalk is the only process accessing the volume you can safely set a value of 3600.

+dircache metadata threshold = *number* **(G)**

+> Maximum time difference in seconds between cached and current directory ctime to be considered a metadata-only change.
+Works together with dircache metadata window to avoid invalidating cache entries for minor metadata modifications.
+>
+> Default: 60 seconds (1 minute).
+Range: 10-1800 seconds.
+> This prevents cache invalidation for small, recent ctime changes that are likely due to permission or extended attribute modifications rather than directory content changes.
+> If Netatalk is the only process accessing the volume you can safely set a value of 1800.

+**Note**: Monitor cache effectiveness with `afpstats` or check log files for cache statistics when afpd shuts down gracefully.

 ## Miscellaneous Options

 afpstats = *BOOLEAN* (default: *no*) **(G)**